Dmc0125/World-chat/README.md

 ### TODO Next

+- [x] Refactor get and post functions from App.vue
 - [x] Show alert when name field or message have 0 chars
 - [ ] Instead of Dates show how many secs/mins/days... they were created before
 - [x] Show how many letters are left in text area and input